KartanHQ/intellij-nestjs/README.md

 <!-- Plugin description -->
 [Nest](https://nestjs.com), a progressive Node.js framework, aids in the construction of efficient, reliable, and scalable server-side applications.

+**Utilize this plugin:**
-Utilize this plugin, a valuable tool that expedites the initial setup of your Nest applications.
+- To expedite the initial setup of your Nest applications.
+- NestCLI / Schematics to generate Modules, Controllers, Services, Guards, pipes, apps, libraries and many more.

 This plugin is ideal for speeding up the application development setup phase, beneficial for both novice and experienced developers.
 <!-- Plugin description end -->